Hey-Mentor/apis/README.md

 In order to execute these tests, you will need to have a valid test user access token for the Facebook app.
 You can get an access token by navigating to the [Facebook app portal](https://developers.facebook.com/apps/1650628351692070/roles/test-users/) and clicking "Edit" > "Get an access token for this test user".

+10. __Running with SendBird:__ In order to run the SendBird APIs, you will need to configure a SendBird application (or ask other devs for an existing one).
+You will then need to execute the server with an environment variable containing the SendBird API key.

+To do this on Windows, you can run:  `$env:sendbirdkey="<SECRET>"; node server.js`

 # API Surface